bastian-pnptc/premaster/index.md

         date: anytime
       - title: Stuttgart, Germany
         content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Corporate Innovation Management Team
+          STARTUP AUTOBAHN — our most successful platform located in Stuttgart, Germany.
+Be part of our Corporate Innovation Management Team
         date: 6 months
-      - title: Silicon Valley — Global Mobility headquarter
-        content: >
-          Be at the heart of innovation at our headquarter
-        date: 2 weeks
       - title: Vienna, Amsterdam, Paris, London
         content: >
           Join one of our European Offices and get insights into a different vertical like Sustainability, Maritime, Travel or Smart Cities etc.
         date: 2 weeks
+      - title: Mercedes-Benz AG (optional)
+        content: >
+          'Change perspective by joining our corporate partner Mercedes-Benz.
+Support their PR & Communication team at Startup Autobahn and gain insights into the other side of the aisle: Corporate innovation from the perspective of one of our most engaged partners.'
+        date: 2 months
+        icon: mbag
       - title: Stuttgart, Germany
         content: >
-          You will end your Premaster once again at the Stuttgart Office to bring together all the experiences of the past months
+          Get insights into another team within STARTUP AUTOBAHN and support our Community & Communication or Ventures Team for a specific project to get an even more comprehensive perspective.
-        date: 2 months
+        date: 1 month
 break_quote: <p>Your chance for a</p><p>12-month Deep Dive into the</p><p>biggest and fastest growing</p><p>automotive focused</p><p class="green">innovation platform</p><p>in Europe</p>
 what_we_offer:
   title: What<br>we<br>offer.